Superviral/export-vbulletin/README.md

 When the export task runs it will go as fast as your system allows and you should not be running this on a production system.

-**IF you run this on your production system, it will bring your site down.**
+**If you run this on your production system, it will bring your site down.**

 Once these steps have been completed and you have a local MySQL instance running just the vBulletin database (and that includes attachments and custom avatars), then you are ready to begin your export.